 Quality and accuracy represent the most significant difference between Photoroom and Ripli, particularly regarding product representation.
 Photoroom's quality depends heavily on input image quality and product complexity.
 For simple products photographed in good lighting with clear edges, Photoroom delivers acceptable marketplace-quality results suitable for listings on Poshmark, Etsy, or similar platforms.
 The background removal works reliably, and template application creates clean, professional-looking images.

 Ripli prioritises accuracy through product preservation technology designed for strict product fidelity.
-The AI isolates the product and generates environments around it rather than reinterpreting the entire scene, ensuring colors, logos, textures, and dimensions remain exact.
+The workflow is built to isolate the product and generate environments around it rather than reinterpreting the entire scene, so colors, logos, textures, and dimensions can be checked against the source reference.
 This matters critically for fashion brands where color accuracy affects return rates, electronics brands where logo clarity impacts brand perception, and any regulated products where visual representations must match actual items.

 The quality guarantee extends through Ripli's human fix system.
 When AI outputs don't meet standards—whether due to environmental inconsistencies, lighting issues, or composition problems—human designers intervene within three hours to deliver corrected versions.
-This creates a quality floor: brands never receive unusable content, and the hybrid AI-human approach combines speed with reliability.
-For production-grade content used in paid advertising, email campaigns, or premium marketplaces, this quality assurance justifies the higher per-image cost.
+This creates a stronger quality floor than a pure self-serve workflow.
+For production-grade content used in paid advertising, email campaigns, or premium marketplaces, that quality assurance can matter more than the lowest possible editing cost.

 What Customer Support Options Exist?